MarketSquare/robotframework-tidy/docs/source/configuration/index.rst

 .. rubric:: Target Version

 Robotidy can automatically disable transformers that are not supported in target version of Robot Framework.
-Typical usage is when your environment have Robot Framework >5.0 installed but your source code supports only previous Robot Framework version::
+Typical usage is when your environment has Robot Framework >5.0 installed but your source code supports only previous Robot Framework version::

     robotidy --target-version -rf4 .